microsoft/griffel/packages/eslint-plugin/README.md

 ## Shareable configurations

-This plugin exports recommended configuration that enforce good practices, but you can use only uses that are required for your use case:
+This plugin exports recommended configuration that enforce good practices, but you can choose to use only the ones that are necessary for your use case:

 ```json
 {